Type 42 destroyer: History

 Designed in the late 1960s to provide fleet air defence, fourteen vessels were constructed in three distinct batches.
-In addition to the Royal Navy ships, two were built to a Batch 1 specifications for the Argentine Navy.
-ARA was built in the Vickers Shipbuilding yard in Barrow-in-Furness, United Kingdom, and delivered August 1976.
-ARA was built at the AFNE Río Santiago Shipyard in Buenos Aires and commissioned in July 1981.
+In addition to the Royal Navy ships, two were built to a Batch 1 specifications for the Argentine Navy. was built in the Vickers Shipbuilding yard in Barrow-in-Furness, United Kingdom, and delivered August 1976. was built at the AFNE Río Santiago Shipyard in Buenos Aires and commissioned in July 1981.